unignostik/adbplus/README.md

 adbplus is an ongoing project of mine aimed to provide a number of simplifications and extensions to Android ADB

 ### progress

-1. Flashing Recovery Images: Flash given recovery image in current directory with a single command.?
+#### initial build
-2. Flashing ROMs: Load ROM, wipe device, and flash ROM with a single command.?
+1. use adb push and adb pull with spaces in your directories and file names.
-3. Never worry about spaces in file names or directories again
+2. Semi-batch install apps with one command